Chapter Thirteen: My Kingdom for Your Horse

 Helvetica’s return had assembled a small convention.

 In the gathering were Kariel, the Rogue trainer; Sallina, the Hunter trainer; Arena, the Mage trainer; Jestenis Sunstriker—didn’t say what he trained, but from his gigantic sword and disapproving expression she figured that he was her mentor-to-be—and even Shara Sunwing, who sold stuff.
 Attracted by the commotion, like moths to a flame, two magical brooms also hovered nearby, followed closely by several cats.
 Always cats.
-The Sunspire was lousy with them and the amount of
+The Sunspire was lousy with them and the amount of fur they shed seemed to give the brooms something to do in their down time.

 Chapter Four: In Which Helvetica Receives a Bump on the Noggin